 There were five members of the Beatles back then.
 The fifth Beatle was Stuart Sutcliffe, John Lennon's friend from art college, and although he couldn't play very well, being John's friend was qualification enough to be in the band.
 Of all the Beatles (Lennon, Sutcliffe, Paul McCartney, George Harrison, and Pete Best), it was Stucliffe who caught Astrid's attention personally, and they fell in love.
 When the Beatles left Hamburg, Stewart stayed behind to be with Astrid and to go back to art college.
 He was already known in Liverpool as a brilliant artist, and he quickly started getting attention in Hamburg (you can see his art here).
 Before they left, however, the Beatles were photographed by Astrid.
 Soon after, she cut and styled Stuart's hair into what became known as the Beatle hairstyle, which Klaus and other Exies had worn for some time.
 Their clothing styles also influenced the Beatles' own, especially the black turtleneck sweaters.

 Using natural lighting and interesting backgrounds, Astrid proved herself to no less artistic than the Beatles, with whom she has remained friends.
 Tragically, Stuart died of a brain hemorrhage in April of 1962, at the age of 22, the night before the Beatles returned to Hamburg just at the precipice of their worldwide success.
 The story of Astrid and Stuart is told in the 1994 movie, Backbeat.

 Here are some of Astrid's photographs (click to enlarge):

 Astrid took the following picture of John and George the day that they arrived in Hamburg in 1962, the day after Stuart had died unexpectedly.
-It was taken in Stuart's studio in Astrid's house:
+It was taken in Stuart's attic studio: